 6. A person on a semester's leave of absence without pay will miss six monthly pay warrants and benefits (e.g., an individual on leave of absence during the fall semester will not receive a salary warrant on October 1, November 1, December 1, January 1 and will be off the payroll again during summer August 1 and September 1.

-7. In order to continue benefits coverage while off payroll status, arrangements must be made with the University Benefits Coordinator, to continue payments for life insurance, health insurance, organization dues, etc.
+7. In order to continue benefits coverage while off payroll status, arrangements should be made with the University Benefits Coordinator, to continue payments for life insurance, health insurance, organization dues, etc.

 II.
 ELIGIBILITY